 No matter.
 This tale of investigation and touristic gridlock does have an upside.
 With 2018 looming, the limelight is once again on one of the bigger issues facing municipalities and the travel industry today: that of ‘over-tourism’.
 The term describes destinations where hosts or guests, locals or visitors, feel that there are too many visitors and that the quality of life in the area or the quality of the experience has deteriorated unacceptably.

-It’s a subject that is quite fashionable with columnists and bloggers over the last year or two (since the United Nations World Tourism Organisation – UNWTO – declared 2017 to be the ‘International Year of Sustainable Tourism Development’), so there is a plethora of great articles on the subject.
-There have been some great articles on the subject.
+Over-tourism is a subject that is quite fashionable with columnists and bloggers over the last year or so (since the United Nations World Tourism Organisation – UNWTO – declared 2017 to be the ‘International Year of Sustainable Tourism Development’), so there are plenty of great articles on the matter.
 For one, I recommend you look at Edward Lucas’ piece published in the Times in August: ‘Times’.
 You see, iconic spots across the globe are being caught up in a ‘good tourism’ Vs. ‘bad tourism’ struggle.
 There will always be inhabitants in a destination who are positive (or at least benign) to the wandering hordes, because they benefit financially (either directly or indirectly) or lifestyle-wise from tourism.

 Then there are locals who experience the negatives – crowding, strained resources, higher prices, etc. – yet get little or none of the fruit.
 Many of the latter are becoming increasingly irked, vocal and even physical over their downright disdain of tourists.